 The development of a drug candidate and issues relating to its approval and marketing are subject to extensive regulation by the FDA in the United States and regulatory authorities in other countries, with regulations differing from country to country.
-We are not permitted to market any potential drug candidates in the United States until we receive approval of a NDA from the FDA.
+We are not permitted to market any potential drug candidates in the United States until we receive approval of a new drug application ("NDA") from the FDA.
 We have not submitted any marketing applications for a drug candidate.